florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 Before writing a single line of code, it helps to map out the full problem.

-A fused FP4 attention kernel has to solve five things in sequence, and each one has a hardware dependency that constrains everything that follows.
+Attention takes three inputs: Q (what each token is looking for), K (what each token offers), and V (the content each token carries).
+The math is two matrix multiplies with a softmax in between: S = Q times K-transpose gives a score for every pair of tokens, softmax turns each row of S into a probability distribution, and O = softmax(S) times V produces a weighted average of the values.
+The fused kernel does all three without ever writing S to memory.

+That requires solving five things in sequence, each constrained by the hardware.

-**Load the input tiles.** Q, K, and V are too large to fit in registers.
-They live in global memory and must be loaded into shared memory tile by tile.
-The size of each tile is bounded by the shared memory budget per SM, which on SM120 turns out to be 99 KiB and not the 128 KiB I initially assumed.
+**Load the input tiles.** Q, K, and V live in global memory and must be brought into shared memory tile by tile.
+The tile size is bounded by the shared memory budget per SM, which on SM120 turns out to be 99 KiB, not the 128 KiB I initially assumed.

 **Quantize on the fly.** The Tensor Core does not consume float32.
-Before running the matrix multiply, each tile must be converted to FP4 E2M1 and its block scale factors must be computed.
-This has to happen in shared memory, which means a two-pass approach: load the tile as float32 first, compute the scale, then encode.
+Each tile must be converted to FP4 E2M1 with block scale factors before the multiply.
+This forces a two-pass approach: load as float32, compute the scale, then encode.

-**Run the matrix multiply in FP4.** The core operation is S = Q times K-transpose, computed with FP4 Tensor Cores.
-The score matrix S is 64 times 64 floats and must never be written to global memory.It lives entirely in registers across the warp throughout the computation.
-A warp is a group of 32 threads that execute together on the GPU, the fundamental unit of execution on Tensor Cores.
+**Compute S = Q times K-transpose.** This is the first matrix multiply, executed on the FP4 Tensor Cores.
+The resulting score matrix is 64 times 64 floats, distributed across four warps of 32 threads each, entirely in registers.
+It never touches global memory.

-**Apply online softmax.** Softmax over a full row of S requires knowing the row maximum.
-But in the MMA output layout, each row is distributed across four threads.
-That forces a cross-thread reduction before every softmax step, using warp shuffle instructions.
+**Apply online softmax.** Softmax needs the row maximum, but the MMA output layout splits each row across four threads.
+That forces a cross-thread reduction via warp shuffle instructions before every softmax step.

-**Accumulate the output.** The final output O is computed as softmax(S) times V. This second matrix multiply accumulates incrementally as each column tile of S is processed, again never materializing the full score matrix.
+**Compute O = softmax(S) times V.** This is the second matrix multiply.
+It accumulates incrementally as each tile of K is processed, consuming the softmax output directly from the registers where S was just computed.

-Each of these steps depends on knowing exactly which MMA instruction is available on SM120, what register layout it expects, and what quantization format it accepts.

-That is what the next section is about.
+Each step depends on which MMA instruction SM120 actually supports, what register layout it expects, and what format it accepts.
+That is the next section.

 ---

 ## 4. Picking the Right MMA Instruction

 This is where I hit the first major wall.
-I started by reading the PTX ISA docs looking for FP4 MMA instructions on Blackwell.
-The datacenter SM100 chips use `tcgen05.mma`, a new-generation instruction that operates on large tiles and uses a dedicated hardware unit called Tensor Memory.
-I assumed SM120 would have something similar.
+I started by reading the [PTX ISA docs](https://docs.nvidia.com/cuda/parallel-thread-execution/) looking for FP4 MMA instructions on Blackwell.
+The datacenter SM100 chips use `tcgen05.mma`, an instruction that operates on large tiles and uses a dedicated hardware unit called Tensor Memory.
+We could assumed that all Blackwell arch including SM120 would have something similar but it does not.

-It does not.

 After digging through [CUTLASS issue #2800](https://github.com/NVIDIA/cutlass/issues/2800), a [thread on the NVIDIA developer forums](https://forums.developer.nvidia.com/), and [CUTLASS issue #3044](https://github.com/NVIDIA/cutlass/issues/3044), I pieced together the reality: SM120 uses the older Ampere-style **warp-level `mma.sync`** instructions.
 No Tensor Memory, no `tcgen05`.
 The specific instruction I need is: